 My current research revolves around transformational approaches to leadership and education focusing on educational policy and practice flows that occur within international development initiatives… read more

-LI, YU-CHIH, LINGARD, BOB, REYES, VICENTE and SELLAR, SAM, 2021.
+LI, YU-CHIH, LINGARD, BOB, REYES, VICENTE and SELLAR, SAM, 2023.
 Performative bilingual policy: an analysis of two Taiwanese White Papers on international education Compare: A journal of international and comparative education.
-1-17
+53(2), 253-268 HARDY, IAN, PHILLIPS, LOUISE G, REYES, VICENTE and HAMID, M OBAIDUL, 2023.
+Reimagining and demystifying data: A storytelling approach Comparative Education.

 My current research revolves around transformational approaches to leadership and education focusing on educational policy and practice flows that occur within international development initiatives located in different settings.
 This is complemented by inquiries that I undertake into the intersection of technology and education in contemporary contexts.
 One particular aspect of technology and education that I explore is the ubiquity of big data and how this impacts school stakeholders in different contexts.
 I also continue to research into Active Learning approaches into teaching and learning.